renemonroy/one-chart/README.md

 charts following a consitent pattern.
 Unlike D3 alone, where you need to spend time learning its sometimes very complex syntax, this PoC focuses on building powerful charts through the use of schemas.

+## 💡 Motivation

+There are plenty of use cases for charts and D3 has been the go-to for many years, but somehow it still misses that dev experience that we'd like for quick usage.
+More than that, it is a so convenient tool that lets you do a lot of other hidden things too.
+But that advantage left no easy control over user interfaces dedicated to graphs.

+The idea behind this PoC is to ease the creation of charts following a single pattern while giving the consistency required to have multiple yet different graphs.
+1Chart is basically a mix between a D3 wrapper and an UI Library that is focused only on charts.

 ## 👀 Example